ccholst/PALM-static_tool/README.md

 Currently, only `buildings_2d` can be modified correctly.
 There is a function for `buildings_3d` in the code, but PALM raises errors when this is employed.

 > [!TIP]
-> It is also not necessarily useful to add `building_3d` functionality: mesoscale offline nesting is typically applied to grid spacings, where 3-D building structures do not make much sense to simulate in most domains (i.e., > 20 meters).
-If one were to simulate the largest structures on earth, those would be far from the domain boundary and be unaffected by modifications.
+> It is not necessarily useful to add `building_3d` functionality: mesoscale offline nesting is typically applied to grid spacings, where 3-D building structures do not make much sense to simulate in most domains (i.e., > 20 meters).
+If one were to simulate the largest structures on earth (which would show 3-D structure on those scales), those would be far from the domain boundary and be unaffected by modifications.

 ## Plots